mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 Admin policy will determine what those exact limits are for a particular cluster or user and whether they are hard or soft limits.

-They way soft limits are enforced is using preemption, which means that when another job needs the resources that your job is using your job will receive a singal that it needs to save its state and exit.
+The way soft limits are enforced is using preemption, which means that when another job needs the resources that your job is using your job will receive a singal that it needs to save its state and exit.
 It will be given a certain amount of time to do this (the grace